itincknell/Word-Hoarder/README.md

 These files were made available by the Tufts University Perseus Digital Library

 ### dictionary_MLJohnson.py
 This module is called when the language is set to Old English.
-It uses a text file extracted from https://old-engli.sh/dictionary.php containing Mary Lynch Johnson's A Modern English - Old English Dictionary.
+It uses a text file containing Mary Lynch Johnson's A Modern English - Old English Dictionary.
 I hope to make this file available soon.

 ### get_simple.py